 This book starts with a firefighter named Sara drawing the short end of the stick and fighting one of the Four Horsemen of the apocalypse.
 Sara is someone who will remind you of a lot of other paranormal or urban fantasy heroines.
 The world is ending, and Pestilence is spreading his plague across the globe.
 So Sara knows that Pestilence is in her town.
 This is set in Canada, and she has to shoot him.

-Unfortunately, Pestilence is immortal and is not happy about being shot in his washboard abs.
-So the story follows Pestilence and Sara.
-Pestilence kidnaps her and takes her across the world as he spreads his plague.
+Unfortunately, Pestilence is immortal and unhappy about being shot in his washboard abs.
+So, the story follows Pestilence and Sara.
+Pestilence kidnaps and takes her across the world as he spreads his plague.
 So it is a slow burn enemy to lovers situation.

 Author: Laura Thalassa